dbt-labs/dbt-utils/README.md

 - `relation_alias` (optional, default=`''`): will prefix all generated fields with an alias (`relation_alias`.`field_name`).
 - `prefix` (optional, default=`''`): will prefix the output `field_name` (`field_name as prefix_field_name`).
 - `suffix` (optional, default=`''`): will suffix the output `field_name` (`field_name as field_name_suffix`).
-- `output_lower` (optional, default=`False`): True if you want lowercase outputs.
-False if you want outputs to be database default (which may be upper or lower depending on database)

 **Usage:**
 ```sql